Epistimio/orion/docs/src/tutorials/speech-brain.rst

 Execution
 =========

-We are now going to call the orion hunt function.
-Notice that we still need to give the train.yaml file to speechbrain, since the general configuration is in there.
-However, we are going to specify the hyper-parameters that we want to optimize after that, which will automatically overrides the ones set in the train.yaml.
+We are now going to call the ``orion hunt`` command.
+Notice that we still need to give the ``train.yaml`` file to speechbrain, since the general configuration is in there.
+However, we are going to specify the hyperparameters that we want to optimize in the command line, which will automatically overrides the ones set in the ``train.yaml``.
+When an argument is defined both in the yaml configuration file and in command line, SpeechBrain gives precedence to values provided in command line.
+Thus, defining the hyperparamers through the command line for Oríon allows overriding the values in ``train.yaml`` in SpeechBrain.

 .. code-block:: bash